 The Company used KF for executive search services in 2019 and the amount of the fees paid to KF in 2019 for these services was approximately \$303,000.
 Additionally, KF provided executive search services to the Board's Executive Search Committee relating to the search for the Company's President and Chief Executive Officer.
 The amount of the fees for these services paid in 2019 was approximately \$131,000.
-The decision to engage KF to provide executive search services for the Company in 2019 was made by the Company and the Board made the decision to engage KF to provide executive search services relating to the search for the Company's President and Chief Executive Officer.
+The decision to engage KF to provide executive search services for the Company in 2019 was made by the Company and the Board made the decision to engage KF to provide executive Search services relating to the search for the search for the Company and the Board made the decision to engage KF to provide executive Officer.